American Airlines May Be The First Airline Bankruptcy, But It Will Not Be The Last (NASDAQ:AAL)

 The only reason AAL has not already filed for chapter 11 bankruptcy, is the prospect of government largess and the admirable tenacity of Doug Parker.
 AAL may not be the first to file, but with its’ negative book value getting more negative every day, its’ prospects for avoiding bankruptcy range from slim to none.

-With the vast amount of government money being thrown at the economy, retail investors who would normally be betting on sports, convinced that going from 15% of pre-Covid-19 revenue to 40% of 15% of pre-Covid-19 revenue makes for a great growth story, there is considerable risk involved in shorting ALL, UAL and DAL.
+With the vast amount of government money being thrown at the economy, retail investors who would normally be betting on sports, convinced that going from 15% of pre-Covid-19 revenue to 40% of pre-Covid-19 revenue makes for a great growth story, there is considerable risk involved in shorting ALL, UAL and DAL.
 Shorting The U.S. Global Jets ETF (JETS), which has those legacy airlines in its portfolio, entails less risk of being caught in a short-squeeze than the individual stocks.
 Using puts reduces risk even more.
 However, even though the share prices of the legacy airline may appear very irrational, it's always good to remember, as Keynes famously said: "The market can stay irrational longer than you can stay solvent."

 There is also the possibility that a vaccine or other medical breakthrough could end the Covid-19 pandemic, much sooner than most predict.
 The smallest amount of time it took to develop any previous vaccine was 4 years for the mumps vaccine.
 For those who still are optimistic on the airline sector, buying bonds such as the AAL 5% of 06/01/2022 at yields above 30%, would be a much better choice than buying the shares.
 One outcome could be that AAL stock is only $1 on 06/01/2022 and you are paid in full for your bonds.